zkxs/simple-crosshair-overlay/README.md

 2. Run simple-crosshair-overlay.exe
 3. Optionally, if you want a start menu shortcut you can make one yourself!
 Simply right-click simple-crosshair-overlay.exe and select "Pin to Start".
 This will automatically create a shortcut in `%appdata%\Microsoft\Windows\Start Menu\Programs`.

-**MacOS** binaries are available, but untested.
+**MacOS** binaries are available, but broken as I lack hardware to debug against.
 See the [MacOS support tracking issue](https://github.com/zkxs/simple-crosshair-overlay/issues/3).

 **Linux** is presently unsupported, pending resolution of a few issues.
 See the [Linux support tracking issue](https://github.com/zkxs/simple-crosshair-overlay/issues/6).
 Additionally, you must have the following prerequisites installed:
 - libappindicator-gtk3